KimtaiKogoKevin/yolo/explantion2.0.md

 - The next task is running the frontend container , setting its name , state and port using the __docker_container__ module
 - Next I specify a network and connect the frontend container to it using the __docker_network module__
 - And lastly I specify a volume , asign it to the  default volume directoy for mongodb which is **data/db**

-# To run this play book
-- Ensure you are in the root directory of the  project where the vagrant file is located
-- run vagrant up to start up the virtual machines
-- run vagrant provison to provison them with the neccessary resources
-- run __ansible-playbook main.yml__

-# To start the client application
-- once the play book has ran with the above commands
-- run ***vagrant ssh frontend** to access the front end virtual machine
-- This machine contains a running container called ***client_container*** as defined in the main.yml playbook file
-- run ***sudo exec -it client_container sh*** to access the running container
-- once in the container , you will see the working directory app
-- From here run npm start , it should dtart the development server
-- To access the application on your browser use the IP address defiend in the vagrant file , either **192.168.60.8:2222** or **192.168.60.7:2222** .
-It should open the homepage of the E-commerce shop